 Developing Self-Regulation and Social Emotional Skills in Early Years

 Why do children often have difficulty engaging in learning?
-Many children are unable to identify their emotions and self-regulate.
-This workshop is designed to inspire educators to create an environment and incorporate practices that will guide children to identify emotions, self-regulate and be more mindful in the classroom.
+Many children have difficulty identifying their emotions and/or their body’s physiological needs in order to self-regulate.
+This workshop is designed to inspire educators to create an environment and incorporate practices that will guide children to be mindful of their physical and emotional state and responses under stress.

 - Explore ways to create a supportive, trusting classroom environment which supports children in developing self-awareness and regulation skills.

 - Experience specific strategies and processes which can be embedded in daily practice and linked to curriculum outcomes.

 - Early Childhood Educators

 - School Teams: Administrators, Student Support Teachers, School Counsellors, Educational Assistants, Occupational Therapists